 Understanding the Payment and Billing Process

 One core component of the mission of Student Health Services is that we be the most affordable option for Texas Tech University students to receive healthcare.
 We are able to achieve this goal thanks to the Student Health and Wellness Fee that the majority of students pay as part of their tuition each semester.
-As the cost of healthcare has consistently risen from year to year, university healthcare centers across the nation are having to find different ways to fund this incredibly important service without raising their Medical Service Fees.
+As the cost of healthcare has consistently risen from year to year, university healthcare centers across the nation are having to find different ways to fund this incredibly important service without raising their Student Health and Wellness Fee.
 At Texas Tech University, students who access healthcare at Student Health Service are financially responsible for a proportion of the cost of the services they receive.
 This responsibility takes two different forms depending on whether a student has health insurance or is uninsured (considered self-pay).

 Understanding Financial Responsibility for Services Received at Student Health Services.